thiagowfx/thiagowfx.github.io/content/posts/2024-12-17-skopeo-operate-container-images-and-registries.md

 Notes:

-- A public registry does not need authentication, hence there’s no `--src-creds`.
+- A public registry does not need authentication, hence there's no `--src-creds`.
 - `--dest-creds` does not specify a `--profile`.
 Likewise, no `AWS_PROFILE` env var should be defined.
 - In this example, China (`cn-north-1`) is an AWS account with MFA enabled.

-It’s possible to pass `--scoped` to prefix images at destination using the full source image path as scope.
+It's possible to pass `--scoped` to prefix images at destination using the full source image path as scope.